JerryFleming/PyDoc/reference/import.rst

 Searching
 =========

-To begin the search, Python needs the :term:`fully qualified <qualified name>` name of the module (or package, but for the purposes of this discussion, the difference is immaterial) being imported.
+To begin the search, Python needs the :term:`fully qualified <限定名字>` name of the module (or package, but for the purposes of this discussion, the difference is immaterial) being imported.
 This name may come from various arguments to the :keyword:`import` statement, or from the parameters to the